Levminer/authme/README.md

 # Authme

--   A simple 2FA app for desktop built with Electron and Node.js.
+-   A simple 2FA cross platform app for desktop built with Electron and Node.js.

 # How to use

--   Check out `extract/README.md`
+-   For technical people: Check out `extract/README.md`

-# Build

-`electron-packager .
-Authme --overwrite --platform=all --arch=x64 --icon=img/icon.icns --out=build`
+-   For simple people: Instructions in the app

-# NPM Pacages used
+# Development

-### Dev

--   electron
--   electron-packager

-### Main

--   bcrypt
--   create-desktop-shortcuts
--   cryptr
--   speakeasy
+-   Start `npm run start`
+-   Build `npm run build`

 # License